Kedaar-NR/Kedaar-NR/README.md

 Currently at UC Berkeley M.E.T. majoring in EECS and Business.

-  I love building things that I can use.
+  I love building things that I can use!

 ---